NFTDefects/nftdefects/README.md

 The results of our conducted experiments.

-- Comparison with the other 6 tools (with outputs of them)
+- Comparison with the other 6 tools (with outputs of them).
 - Results of large-scale experiment on 16,527 NFT smart contracts.
 - Evaluation results of related experiments.
   - labeled results on randomly sampled dataset with a confidence interval of 10 and a confidence level of 95% for **precision** and **false positives** evaluation.
   - analysis of **false negatives** by the same sampling approach on contracts where no defect was reported.
-  - effectiveness evaluation of **proposed solutions** for each defect.
+  - effectiveness evaluation of **proposed solutions** for each defect, which shows that after apply the suggested solutions, NFTGuard will not incorrectly report them.

 ### NFTGuard